by : RJ Fisher last update: February 2023

 Traffic coming from the left has right of way.
 So does the traffic on the main road and on a roundabout.

-Strangely enough, we noticed that most Thai do abide by some unofficial traffic rules:
+Ok fun aside, strangely enough, we noticed that most Thai do abide by some unofficial traffic rules:

 The largest vehicle has right of way, or takes it anyway;